zaphosting/docs/docs/vserver-linux-security-tips.md

 ## Fail2Ban for extended and dynamic protection of your server

-Fail2Ban is a service that blocks IP addresses that are used to connect to the server with probably malicious intentions.
+Fail2Ban is a service that blocks IP addresses used to connect to the server with probably malicious intentions.
 Fail2Ban monitors some log files for anomalies and thus secures your system very effectively in a relatively simple way.

-After installation, Fail2Ban already monitors the following by default
+After installation, Fail2Ban already comes with prebuild configurations for some often used services including:
 - apache
 - lighttpd
 - sshd